thomasjlsn/slugger.py/README.md

 # slugger.py
-a python script to turn a string into a URL slug
+A python script to turn a string (in this case, a blog post title) into a URL slug.

+Run with no arguments, `python3 slugger.py` will copy the output to the system clipboard.
+Given the `-r` or `--raw` flags, the output will be printed to standard out.